A Systematic Process for Fast, Enjoyable, & Results-Driven Meetings

 In fact, read about the Weekly Status Report here: it's a key part of the second of The Four Best Practices to delight your customer that we're sharing here.
 Another reason to check it out is because we've provided a Status Report Template for you to be able to easily put this practice into action.
 In this Template is a slide dedicated to Risks and Issues for you to record.

-How To Extract Even More Results Using SCRUM in Your Program
+How To Extract Even More Results Using SCRUM in Your Project

-Over time, if you are consistently running Scrums each day, you will start gathering valuable data that will enable you to continually improve task completion, quality, and project timelines.
+Over time, if you are consistently running a Scrum each day, you will start gathering valuable data that will enable you to continually improve task completion, quality, and project timelines.
 Here's what you will learn if you keep a record of your Scrums and regularly analyze that record:

 - How effective is each teammember at completing tasks: How fast do they complete tasks?
 How often have blocks that they could have solved themselves? etc.